josmaf/devdataproducts/README.md

 Content of the repo:

-1. README.md - help file for the project
+1. README.md: help file for the project
-2. ui.R - user interface file
+2. ui.R: user interface file
-3. server.R - server program file
+3. server.R: server application file

 Description of the Shiny Project
 =================================